 Marc Tipermas was appointed President of National Programs in May 2007.
-Mr. Tipermas has spent most of his 35-year career in the professional services industry in a variety of senior executive level business development and operations positions.
-From 1981 to 1998, Mr. Tipermas worked at ICF Kaiser International, a global consulting, engineering, and program management firm with over 6,000 employees, and was named President and Chief Operating Officer in 1997.
+Dr. Tipermas has spent most of his 35-year career in the professional services industry in a variety of senior executive level business development and operations positions.
+From 1981 to 1998, Dr. Tipermas worked at ICF Kaiser International, a global consulting, engineering, and program management firm with over 6,000 employees, and was named President and Chief Operating Officer in 1997.
 From January 2002 to May 2006, he was Senior Vice President for Business Development of Dynamac Corporation, an environmental consulting firm.
 From October 1998 to December 2001 and from May 2006 to May 2007, he worked as an independent business development consultant to several nationwide engineering and consulting firms.
-From 1977 to 1981 Mr. Tipermas worked at the U.S. Environmental Protection Agency (EPA) and from 1980 to 1981 served as the first Director of EPA's Superfund Policy and Program Management Office.
+From 1977 to 1981 Dr. Tipermas worked at the U.S. Environmental Protection Agency (EPA) and from 1980 to 1981 served as the first Director of EPA's Superfund Policy and Program Management Office.
 From 1975 to 1977 he was Assistant Professor of Political Science at SUNY/Buffalo.
-Mr. Tipermas received an S.B. from the Massachusetts Institute of Technology and holds Ph.D. and Master's degrees from Harvard University in political science.
+Dr. Tipermas received an S.B. from the Massachusetts Institute of Technology and holds Ph.D. and Master's degrees from Harvard University in political science.

-Frank G. Tripepi has been the President and Chief Executive Officer of our subsidiary, Willdan Financial Services, formerly known as MuniFinancial, since June 2002.
+Frank G. Tripepi was appointed Senior Vice President, Business Development in May 2011.
+Previously, he served as the President and Chief Executive Officer of our subsidiary, Willdan Financial Services, formerly known as MuniFinancial, from June 2002 to May 2011.
 From October 2008 to December 2009, Mr. Tripepi also served as the interim city manager for the City of La Puente.
 Prior to joining Willdan Financial Services, Mr. Tripepi served as the city manager of Rosemead, California for approximately 28 years.
 In April 2004, Mr. Tripepi received an appointment to the Board of Governors of the Rose Institute of State and Local Government.
 The Rose Institute conducts and publishes research on California government and politics.
 Mr. Tripepi received his B.A. in Political Science in 1969 from California State University, Fullerton.